 - Applying heat loss algorithm and variable heating patterns to air conditioning units.

-- Control of solar-thermal collectors and/or biomass boiler with multiple heat-dumps.
+- Full control over solar-thermal collectors and/or biomass boilers with multiple heat-dumps.

 - Electricity usage monitoring, billing/costing together with kWh’s and CO2 statistics.

 - Solar PV electricity generation monitoring with graphs, kWh’s and CO2 saved.

 - Solar PV electricity harvesting so exportable energy is stored and not sold back to the energy companies for only 3p per kWh.

 - Smart control of destratification fans to cut fuel bills and improve air quality in large halls or warehouses.